Wildcard DNS Doesn't Match a Deep Subdomain

 *.bar.example.com A 10.0.0.1

-4. SSL cert doesn’t match deeper subdomain
+4. The SSL cert doesn’t cover the deeper name

-6. AAAA record missing for IPv6
+6. Missing AAAA record for IPv6

 Shortest path to fix

-Map out the subdomain structure:
+Step 1: Map the actual subdomain depth

-foo.example.com → 1 level
+foo.example.com → 1 label

-bar.foo.example.com → 2 levels
+bar.foo.example.com → 2 labels

-baz.bar.foo.example.com → 3 levels
+baz.bar.foo.example.com → 3 labels

-Step 2: Add wildcards per level
+Step 2: Add one wildcard per level

 *.example.com A 10.0.0.1